isabella232/presence-calling-android/README.md

 (Sinch also requires internet access, but you added that earlier when setting up Pubnub.)

-In onCreate, start an instance of the Sinch client using your app key and secret from the Sinch dashboard.
+In **MainActivity** onCreate, start an instance of the Sinch client using your app key and secret from the Sinch dashboard.
 ThIn addition, define the hangup and pickup buttons:

     //declare globally within MainActivity
     private SinchClient sinchClient;